paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 Example Fault Tree of system with two redundant components.
 ```

-The calculation is identical to RBD, thus Eq. {eq}`Equation 7.4` and Eq. {eq}`Equation 7.5` apply also for the fault tree.
+The calculation is identical to {term}`RBD`, thus Eq. {eq}`Equation 7.4` and Eq. {eq}`Equation 7.5` apply also for the fault tree.
 A system with components working in serial arrangement is represented by an OR gate in the fault tree, which means if either component A or B fails the system will fail, see {numref}`Figure 7.10`.

 (syst_figure4_10)=
 ```{figure} ../../picture/figure4_10.png